 - Released before you were born: Strange Tales From a Chinese Studio--Pu Songling

 - Picked at random: Miss Herbert (The Suburban Wife)--Christina Stead

 - Quoted by an author you like:

 - Book with blue spine: Easy Crafts for the Insane--Kelly Williams Brown

 Thursday, December 30, 2021

 This is my third time doing this challenge.
-In 2020, I picked Bakers'd Dozen as my goal, but upgraded to Fortnightly.
-I chose Fortnightly again in 2021, then just kept going to see much farther I could get with the list (I ended up covering all the categories, including all the Wildcard categories).
+In 2020, I picked Baker's Dozen as my goal, but upgraded to Fortnightly.
+I chose Fortnightly again in 2021, then just kept going to see much farther I could get with the list (I ended up covering all the categories, including all the Wildcards).
 This is how I will approach the challenge for 2022.
-(Click the link in the paragraph above to see a larger image of the categories graphic).
+(Click the link above to see a larger image of the categories graphic).